somleng/somleng-project/docs/GETTING_STARTED.md

 ## Install and configure Linphone

 In order to test out Somleng's programmable voice feature on your local machine you'll need a SIP client.
-We recommend using Linphhone.
+We recommend using Linphone.

 1. Install Linphone from [https://www.linphone.org/](https://www.linphone.org/).
 2. Configure your SIP account under Preferences -> SIP Accounts.
 Note you must set your Username to `299221234` (or another valid phone number in Greenland).
 The SIP address should be automatically filled with your local IP.